Kwangsa19/Python-Decryption/README.md

 ![chrome_z3XQsQusq8](https://github.com/Kwangsa19/Python-Encryption-Decryption/assets/135963482/b2b05cdb-f7d9-44ad-bc64-48c3b5138a29)

-* The code can be found on the Jupyter notebook titled "Decryption - Caesar".
+* The code can be found on the Jupyter notebook titled "Decryption - Caesar" in `Decrypt` folder.

 ## 4. Fernet - Symmetric
 * On the hard drive, decrypt the files with Fernet (symmetric encryption)